Harry & KatieFounders of the Kiyooka Ohe Arts Centre

 Dip.
 ACA, LLD, RCA

 The Kiyooka Ohe Arts Centre was incorporated in 2007 and received CRA charitable society designation in 2010.
-Since then, the Centre has improved the property’s infrastructure, increased the protection of the wetlands, changed the land use designation and finalized the design of a future arts Pavilion.
+Since then, the Centre has improved the property’s infrastructure, increased the protection of the wetlands, and changed the land use designation.